Below is a list of frequently asked questions related to mortgages and the mortgage process.

--Once your offer has been accepted, you'll need supply me with a quote for the improvements that you want done and I will get the mortgage approved with the improvements included.
+-Once your offer has been accepted, you'll need to supply me with a formal quote for the improvements that you want done and I will get the mortgage approved with the improvements included.

--You do not have to use the vendor that you got the quote from but the final amount for the improvement cannot exceed the original quote otherwise you will have to pay the excess out of pocket.
+-You do not need to get the work done using the vendor that you got the quote from, but the final amount for the improvement cannot exceed the original quote otherwise you will have to pay the excess out of pocket.

 -You can do the work yourself, but you will only be reimbursed for the cost of the supplies and not your labor.

--Once the work is complete, ideally you will pay the vendor and submit the paid receipt to me which, I will forward to the lender for reimbursement.
+-Once the work is complete, ideally you will pay the vendor yourself and submit the paid receipt to me which I will forward to the lender for reimbursement.

 -The Lender may choose to inspect the improvements to ensure that the work quoted was in fact the work done.
 There may be a small fee for this inspection ($100).

 -Generally the Lender requires the improvements to be done within 120 days from possession day.
-They can be flexible if there are seasonal delays.
+They may be flexible if there are seasonal delays.